pmengine/gitlesson/gitlesson.md

 $ git checkout newbranch
 ```

-Now you can work safely, wihtout having to worry about merge conflicts with other branches or collaborators.
+Now you can work safely, without having to worry about merge conflicts with other branches or collaborators.

 At some point however, you will want to merge back into the master, so it is worth while merging as often as possible: